mejia-dev/epicodus-capstone-mvp/Timetracker.md

         * Wondering if the enemy can be refactored to rely solely on globalRenderX.
 Something like "this.position.x = globalLevelData.length - globalRenderX" (pseudocode is more for conveying concept of a direct reliance on globalRenderX, unlikely that it would actually work).
 Looking into this.
         * Realized that the main issue is that the enemy currently doesn't have any knowledge of its surroundings, it is only told to update.
         * Completed first working attempt.
 It seems that it is not affected by deltaTime at all though, so will work on implementing that.
+        * Realizing that the enemy might not need to be the one moving.
+Instead of moving the enemy through the level, we need to move the level through the enemy (similar to how the player behaves statically).
+Refactoring.

 * 2024-04-30 - 11.48 hours total